Seaside FM

 Seaside FM (originally known as Seaside Radio) is an Independent Community Radio station based in Withernsea, East Riding of Yorkshire, England.
-Seaside FM has previously had a Restricted Service Licence, which allowed short periods on-air.

 Location

 Seaside FM is based within the South Holderness Resource Centre (also known as the SHoRes Centre) on Seaside Road in the south Holderness town of Withernsea.
 This follows a move from rented premises at 27 Seaside Road, between AJ's Cafe and the South Holderness Resource Centre.